Alimov-8/django-social-website/README.md

     • Building a bookmarklet with jQuery

     Creating a detail view for images
-    Creating image thumbnails using easy-thumbnails <----------------------- DOING Adding AJAX actions with jQuery
+    Creating image thumbnails using easy-thumbnails
-    Creating custom decorators for your views
-    Adding AJAX pagination to your list views
+    Adding AJAX actions with jQuery (Like button) Creating custom decorators for your views <----------------------- DOING Adding AJAX pagination to your list views

    ##### Topics: